rebneth/RobertEbneth.VMware.vSphere.Reporting/README.md

 Export-VMNetworkPNICProps	Exports pnic properties from ESXi server to a csv file
 Export-VMProperties			Exports major important VM Properties to a csv file
 Get-ESXiScratchLocation		Exports the current ESXi Scratch location to a csv file
-Get-vCenterLicensing		Gets the registerd vCenter licenses Get-VMFilesystemFreespace	Gets VMs with Guest Filesystems that do not have a minimum free space (in percent)
+Get-vCenterLicensing		Gets the registered vCenter licenses Get-VMFilesystemFreespace	Gets VMs with Guest Filesystems that do not have a minimum free space (in percent)